backstage/backstage/docs/permission/getting-started.md

 **Note**: If you are working off of an existing Backstage instance, you likely already have some form of an identity resolver set up.

 Like many other parts of Backstage, the permissions framework relies on information about group membership.
 This simplifies authoring policies through the use of groups, rather than requiring each user to be listed in the configuration.
-Group membership is also often useful for conditional permissions, for example allowing permission to act on an entity to be granted when a user is a member of a group that owns that entity.
+Group membership is also often useful for conditional permissions, for example allowing permissions to act on an entity to be granted when a user is a member of a group that owns that entity.

 [The IdentityResolver docs](../auth/identity-resolver.md) describe the process for resolving group membership on sign in.